 The restorative justice circle is used to ensure that everyone in the room has the chance to speak and others are ready to listen.
 All members of the circle will sit together and come up with a way to repair the harm together.
 This process ensures that all members in the room are in a place to contribute effectively and ensure their contributions are heard.
 The circle process is rooted in Indigenous teachings and shared values to achieve outcomes that include community, healing, connection, and collective action.

-Whether you are a youth or a harmed party, bringing someone to support you in the circle is very important.
-If you are a youth, bringing someone like a parent or guardian is best.
+Whether you are a youth, young adult, or a harmed party, bringing someone to support you in the circle is very important.
+If you are a youth/young adult, bringing someone like a parent or guardian is best.
 If you are the victim of a crime, bringing a spouse or friend is best.

 Volunteers will meet you at the site of your meeting to support you through the circle.